MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-03-Multi-stage-reasoning.md

 3. Wait for deployment to complete.
 Then go to the deployed Azure OpenAI resource in the Azure portal.

+4. In the left pane, under **Resource Management**, select **Keys and Endpoint**.

+5. Copy one of the available keys as you will use it in this exercise.

 ## Provision an Azure Databricks workspace

 > **Tip**: If you already have an Azure Databricks workspace, you can skip this procedure and use your existing workspace.